aramcap/alis/README.md

 Please, don't ask for support for this script in Arch Linux forums, first read the [Arch Linux wiki](https://wiki.archlinux.org), the [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) and the [General Recomendations](https://wiki.archlinux.org/index.php/General_recommendations), later compare the those commands with the commands of this script.

 For new features, improvements or bugs (in real or virtual hardware) fill an issue in GitHub or make a pull request.

-**Warning!
-This script deletes all partitions of the persistent storage**

 ### Features